bonndan/pythophant/Readme.md

 Rules
 -----

-* Indentation counts.
+* Indentation counts, i.e. makes the blocks.
 Indentation is 4 spaces.
 * The semicolon is not required and should be omitted.
 A newline (PHP_EOL) ends a statement.

-### Variables
+### Variables and Constants

-* The leading dollar sign is not required.
+* The leading dollar sign is not required for normal variables.
+Write one for dynamic variable access.
-* Variables cannot be named like constants.
-* Uppercase strings are treated like constants.
+* Variables cannot be named like constants, because uppercase strings are treated like constants.
-* String concatenation can be written as "+" (experimental)
+* String concatenation is implicit, do not use "." to concatenate string except on newlines.

 ### Classes, Methods and Members

 * "class" or "interface" declarations have to be placed in the code.
 * "implements" or "extends" must be on the same line as the class declaration (FIXME)
-* The "->" operator can be written as "."
+* The "->" operator should be written as "."
 * "@" is a shortcut for "$this->"
 * The explicit declaration "function" can be omitted if a visibility modifier is used or if the indentation level is one.
 * Opening and closing braces of a function's signature must on the same line.